NavarasP/AIMS-Fliutterapp/README.md

 ## Contact

-For any questions, feedback, or support, please contact [Navaras P] at [navarasparayil@email.com].
+Don't hesitate to contact Navaras P at navarasparayil@email.com for any questions, feedback, or support.